 - Your fitness journey blog – record your fitness journey for accountability

 - Fitness motivation blog – inspire and motivate people with tips and stories

 - Fitness equipment blog – review new products and create equipment-based workouts

 If you’re starting a fitness blog with the intention of making money, then this stage requires a lot more research.
 Like any business venture, you need to do a lot of homework to understand how big your potential market it, what exactly they’re looking for, and how to meet their needs.

 This isn’t something you can tick off in half an hour, but Shopify has put together this great guide on how to validate your business idea (and you can do it in an afternoon).
 But if you’re learning how to start a fitness blog for fun or as a hobby, then don’t worry about this stuff.
 Just enjoy the creative process!

 This is where the fun really starts.
 It’s the point where you can begin getting creative and putting down all your ideas on paper.
-This step in how to start a fitness blog involves brainstorming… What do you want your blog to feature?
+This step in starting a fitness blog involves brainstorming… What do you want your blog to feature?